Negro Navarro

-Negro Navarro (born June 12, 1957) is the ring name of Miguel Calderón Navarro, a Mexican luchador, or professional wrestler.
+Negro Navarro (born June 12, 1957) is the ring name of Miguel Calderón Navarro, a Mexican professional wrestler.
 Navarro works as a freelancer on the Mexican independent circuit as well as making regular appearances for International Wrestling Revolution Group (IWRG).
 Navarro often teams with his sons, who are known as Trauma I and Trauma II.
-Negro Navarro was part of Los Misioneros de la Muerte ("The Missionaries of Death") with El Signo and El Texano; a team that is credited with popularizing the Trios match in Mexico to the point that it became the most common match for Trios teams in Mexican Lucha Libre.
+Negro Navarro was part of Los Misioneros de la Muerte ("The Missionaries of Death") with El Signo and El Texano; a team that is credited with popularizing the Trios match in Mexico to the point that it became the most common match for teams in various professional wrestling promotions in the country.

 Personal life

-Navarro was born on June 12, 1957, in Mexico City and grew up idolizing the Mexican luchador (professional wrestler) Black Shadow, deciding at a young age that he wanted to pursue the same career as his idol and become a professional wrestler.
+Navarro was born on June 12, 1957, in Mexico City and grew up idolizing the Mexican professional wrestler Black Shadow, deciding at a young age that he wanted to pursue the same career as his idol and become a professional wrestler.
 He trained under Florentino Martinez, a local Mexico City wrestling trainer.
 Later in life Navarro would marry a woman who was the cousin of his wrestling partner Juan Conrado Aguilar, also known as El Texano.
 Together they have two children who have also become professional wrestlers.
-They currently work as the enmascarado (masked) characters Trauma I and Trauma II, keeping their birth name private per lucha libre traditions.
+They currently work as the enmascarado (masked) characters Trauma I and Trauma II, keeping their birth name private per lucha libre (the professional wrestling style originary from Mexico) traditions.
 Navarro is related through marriage to Juan Aguilar Leos, known in wrestling circles as El Texano, Jr and Super Nova, both sons of Juan Aguilar.
 Miguel Navarro's brothers are also wrestlers, working under the ring names Apolo Navarro and Drako.
 He is also related through marriage to wrestlers Jonathan de Jesus Navarro Jímenez (works under the name Mictlán), Juan Miguel Escalante Grande (known as Inquisidor), Pólvora (enmascarado) and Roberto Gutiérrez Frías, better known as El Dandy.